RoSchmi/AzureDataSender_Wio_Terminal/README.md

 https://azuretabstorclient.wordpress.com/
 https://azureiotcharts.home.blog/

-Before you start, install the latest firmware for the Wio Terminal: https://wiki.seeedstudio.com/Wio-Terminal-Wi-Fi/
+Before you start, install the firmware v2.01 for the Wio Terminal, firmware v2.0.2 didn't work for me https://wiki.seeedstudio.com/Wio-Terminal-Wi-Fi/

 When you have cloned this repository in your working directory proceed as follows: